 use a ground tarp

-This will help to insulate the tent floor.
+This will help to insulate the tent floor and keep your tent warmer.
 A tarp or a tent footprint will work just fine.
 Just be certain to make it be light and functional for your needs.
 Stake it into the ground and lay it smooth.

 A waterproof tarp is the perfect insulation layer between you and the cold ground.
 Laying this on the ground under your tent is an effective method to keeping your whole tent dry and warm.